kartikchaudhari/simplefcm/README.md

 # simplefcm
-A simple signle device upstream firebase push notification app that sends notification from PHP to android app.
+A simple single device upstream firebase push notification app that sends notification from PHP to android app.